huhjina/h2/index.md

 {% capture text %}

-We are working on generating design solutions for multiple health spaces, spanning from youth and young adult mental health to parenting of young children, social isolation of older adults, and informal caregivers of chronically ill individuals.
-We are exploring how emerging technology (e.g., large language models) can contribute to those solutions.
+We develop and evaluate design solutions for multiple health spaces, spanning from youth and young adult mental health to parenting of young children, social isolation of older adults, and informal caregivers of chronically ill individuals.
+We study how emerging technology (e.g., large language models) can contribute to those solutions.

 {%
   include button.html